How to Be Patient with Yourself

 Grace flows more freely.
 When you are gracious with yourself, you become more gracious with others.

 Endurance increases.
-You can stay in the game longer because you are not burning out with self-criticism.
+You can stay in the game longer because you are not burning out on self-criticism.

 This is sustainable growth.
 It lasts.